nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 `Consultation` notes,`Prescription` and `TestResult`.
 For each of the records types, there is a corresponding class to view the record types into the `MedBook`.

-The view mechanism is facilitated by `CommandType`.
-It implements `CommandType#parseViewCommandType()` which parse the type of view command, and the arguments passed in the command string, which specify the boundaries of which elements to include in the filtered list.
-From here, let `XXX` be the type determined from `CommandType#parseViewCommandType()`.
+The view mechanism is facilitated by `CommandManager`.
+It implements `CommandManager#parseViewCommandType()` which parse the type of view command, and the arguments passed in the command string, which specify the boundaries of which elements to include in the filtered list.
+From here, let `XXX` be the type determined from `CommandManager#parseViewCommandType()`.
 It then creates a new instance of `ViewXXXCommandParser`, which parses the view command according to how the type in meant to be parsed, and then creates a new instance of `ViewXXXCommand`, which extends Command.
 It implements the abstract method `execute` to invoke `Model` and update `filteredXXXList` in `MedBook`.